mapaction/rolling-data-scramble-dashboard-poc/README.md

 ## Status

-This is a Proof of Concept / alpha application.
-Its availability or correctness it should not be replied upon.
+This is a beta application.
+Its availability is on a best efforts basis.

 ## Usage